feature-image

 “That umpire needs to TURN IN HIS UNIFORM!” a diehard called for an ultimate decision.

-The incident was so bizarre that, despite the existence of the law of the game, fans are unhappy with the strict action.
+The incident was so bizarre that, despite the law, fans are unhappy.
 They simply want the umpire to retire to maintain the integrity of the game for the college students.

 The incident points toward the difference between strict rule enforcement and interpreting the regulation with common sense.
 While everyone involved in the game is required to follow the protocols, overstepping any authority might result in dejection among the players.

-Although fans are asking for a stricter reaction against the umpire, they simply wish not to see a repetition of such disheartening moments.
+Right now, fans simply do not want to see a repetition of such disheartening moments.

 Share this with a friend: